An LLC is a safe, flexible business structure option for small business owners. Here's what you need to do to set up an LLC.

 An EIN, or Employer Identification Number, acts like a Social Security number for your LLC.
 You will need an EIN to hire employees and open business bank accounts.
 You can get an EIN for free from the IRS website, or via fax or mail.

-Key takeaway: There are seven main steps in creating your LLC.
+Key takeaway: There are eight main steps in creating your LLC.
 Start by choosing a business name and the state where you will run your business.

 What to do after starting an LLC

 After you've started, named and filed your LLC, you still need to take care of a few things to get your LLC fully up and running.

 Set up taxes and unemployment insurance.

 First and foremost, make sure to register your LLC for state taxes.
 If you are selling a physical product, you'll need to register for sales and use tax, and if you have any employees, you'll need to register with the state for unemployment insurance and withholding taxes.